Cleveroad/LoopBar/README.md

 View have yellow background by default.
 Use standart ```android:background``` attribute to change it

-To initialize items in widget you should setup adapter to it:
+To initialize items in widget and work with it you should setup adapter to it and add item click listener:
 ```
 LoopBarView loopBarView = findViewById(..);
 categoriesAdapter = new SimpleCategoriesAdapter(MockedItemsFactory.getCategoryItemsUniq());